sixteenmillimeter/GNAL/docs/README.md

 The goals of V3 are to **greatly** optimize the spiral generation code for speed and to restore the feature of the V1 spiral which maintains a consistent size of individual facets throughout the spiral even as the diameter changes.
 This will be considered a stable release candidate for publishing the project.

 Since the benchmarking process ([see below](#benchmarks)) was developed between V2 and V3, render times are optimized in this iteration of the project.
-The success of the `[scad/spiral/spiral_3.scad](spiral_3.scad)` approach stood out amongst the rest, so it was reworked into what exists in V3.
+The success of the [`spiral_3.scad`](scad/spiral/spiral_3.scad) approach stood out from the rest as fastest, so it was reworked into what exists in V3.

 The spiral itself is plotted in 2D with a relatively simple formula that is expressed in the OpenSCAD script through a number of in-line helper functions.
 It draws the position of various points along the spiral path and then uses the `path_extrude.scad` library to extrude a shape along those coordinates.
 This proves to be fast and efficient while not sacrificing any of the detail in the geometry.